Karasp1980/planets_quiz/README.md

 ![Planets Quiz game](/assets/images/solar-system.png)

-# Welcome to Planets Quiz game!
+# Welcome to Our Planets Quiz game!
 #### This game, made for the Code Institute third project, is designed in order to play a quiz game about the Planets in our solar system!
 The quiz contains 8 questions with a, b or c answers.

 #### [Deployed site](https://planet-quiz-game.herokuapp.com/)